 13. Favourite genre of music?

 I’m pretty eclectic, I listen to almost everything.
-It varies by time and mood.
+It varies with time and mood.
 I love psychedelic rock, indie rock, folk, classical, reggae, pop, alternative music, dub, spiritual music, electro, new wave.
-And still others that don’t come to mind immediately.
+And still, others that don’t come to mind immediately.